Travel Report: Maisan Mountain, South Korea.

-April 2019.
-The resulting latte really hit the spot and the woman was super friendly.
-In fact, she never once stopped babbling away in Korean and not at all put off by the fact that we clearly didn’t understand what she was saying.
+The resulting coffee really hit the spot, while the woman who made it was super friendly.
+In fact, she never once stopped babbling away in Korean.
+Not at all put off, it seemed, by the fact that we clearly couldn’t understand anything she was saying.

-April 2019.
 From the village it was another fifteen minutes on foot to the entrance of Maisan Mountain.
 The route took us through an exceptionally lovely garden, where bright pink and purple flowers blossomed among twisting fir trees.

-We also saw plenty of signs for the park’s other attractions, including Jinan History Museum and… bizarrely… Jinan Scissors Museum.
-Cory begged and begged us to scrap our mountain plan for a dose of scissors-related education, but we had to be firm with him.
+We also saw signs related to the park’s other attractions, including Jinan Scissors Museum.
+Oh how Cory begged us to scrap our mountain plan for a dose of scissors-related education.
+But we had to be firm with him.
 He’s still trying to come to terms with it.

-Along the way we crossed the wooden bridge overlooking a giant reservoir.
-The mountain’s two peaks felt really close now and for the first time I could see the horse ear resemblance that gave the mountain its nickname.
-In fact, “Mai” means ear in Korean while “San” (yes you’ve guessed it) translates as mountain.
+Further on, we crossed a wooden footbridge overlooking a giant reservoir.
+For the first time the mountain’s signature horse ear peaks came clearly into view and I could see why many Koreans refer to the place as Horse Ear Mountain.
+In fact, “Mai” means ear in Korean, while “San” (yes you guessed it) translates as mountain.

-April 2019.
-And then we arrived at a large crossroads platform located right between the towering horse ear peaks.
-According to the giant map board, a variety of hiking trails branched off in several directions.
+Finally, we arrived at a large crossroads platform located right between the towering horse ear peaks.
+According to the giant map board, a variety of hiking trails branch off in several directions.